 Written communication is crucial in the workplace.
 It is everywhere and consists of traditional paper and pen documents and letters, text chats, emails, typed electronic documents, reports, SMS, and anything else, for written symbols like language and documents that are a part of day-to-day business life.
 Such methods of communication are indispensable for any formal business communication and also for the issue of legal instructions.

-Email communication in organizations has become very common and is an essential tool for sharing information with hundreds and thousands of employees.
+Email communication in organizations has become very common and is essential for sharing information with hundreds and thousands of employees.
 It is usually a significant component of the communication plan.
-Even though it may not be a replacement for face-to-face or other methods of communication, it is easily accessible and inexpensive.
+Even though it may not replace face-to-face or other communication methods, it is easily accessible and inexpensive.

 3. Oral Communication

 The other type of verbal communication includes the spoken word, either over the phone or face-to-face, videoconferencing, voice chat, or any other medium.
 Different types of informal communication, like the casual rumor mill or grapevine, and formal communications, such as conferences and lectures, are the forms of effective oral communication.
-The use of verbal communication is common in discussions as well as conversations that are informal and casual.
-How effective oral communication is will depend on speed, volume, pitch, voice modulation, speech clarity, and non-verbal communication like visual cues and body language.
+The use of verbal communication is every day in discussions and conversations that are informal and casual.
+Effective oral communication will depend on speed, volume, pitch, voice modulation, speech clarity, and non-verbal communication, like visual cues and body language.

-Some of the important oral methods of communication include –
+Some of the critical oral methods of communication include –

 4. Face-to-Face Communication